PrefectHQ/prefect/docs/getting-started/prefect-quickstart.md

 ### Next Steps

-- For a more detailed explanation of the concepts introduced above, our [tutorial](/tutorial/index/) is recommended.
+- For a more detailed walk through see the [tutorial](/tutorial/index/) is recommended.
 - Learn about deploying multiple flows and CI/CD with [`prefect.yaml`](/concepts/projects/#the-prefect-yaml-file)
 - Check out some of our other [work pools](/concepts/work-pools/)
 - [Our concepts](/concepts/) contain deep dives into Prefect components.